 The Tsukiji Fish Market has appeared in literally every guidebook about Tokyo and is high on most visitors’ Tokyo bucket list.
 It wasn’t just the largest wholesale fish market in Tokyo and Japan; Tsukiji for many years held the title for the entire planet.
 It also had a super-famous tuna auction that was held before the sun rose most mornings.
-While the tuna auction and wholesale market at Tsukiji has now moved to the shiny new Toyosu Market, is the bustling outer market area is still a highlight to explore.
+While the tuna auction and wholesale market at Tsukiji has now moved to the shiny new Toyosu Market, its bustling outer market area is still a highlight to explore.

 Is Tsukiji still worth visiting?

 If you have an interest in sushi, seafood or cooking, the Tsukiji Outer Market should be on your Tokyo itinerary.
 The approximately 150 meter by 250 meter (500 ft by 820 ft) area is made up of narrow alleys and 100s of ramshackle shops.
 While the sheer chaos of the Inner Market is a thing of the past, every single corner of the Outer Market at Tsukiji still has more character than the sterile, ultra-modern Toyosu Fish Market where the tuna auction has now moved.
 Over 300 shops and restaurants have stayed put in Tsukiji’s Outer Market and continue to serve customers.

 Much of the old Tsukiji Market was for wholesalers only, with many areas restricted or off limits to the public.
 But as the market was so popular with visitors for its lively atmosphere and fresh produce, the so-called Outer Market developed.
 After products had changed hands from producers and sellers to wholesale buyers in the Inner Market, they were then sold to restaurants and shops at the Outer Market, where the general public has access to them.